 - the contractor had a valid licence for renovation work,

 - you have documents showing that you made a contract with the contractor, and

-- you already sent the contractor a legal demand letter.
+- you already send the contractor a legal demand letter.

 There’s a complaint form that you can fill out.

 The Régie will study your complaint and try to help you and your contractor come to an agreement.
 If the contractor refuses to cooperate, the complaint could be taken into consideration when the contractor’s licence comes up for renewal.

 Also, if the contractor did work without having a licence, you can report the situation to the Régie.

 Complaint With a Professional Order